Harry-Zhang121/digital_garden/src/site/notes/V2X/V2X_standard_report.md

 --- YD/T 3957 section 6.1.7.8

 In *YD/T 3957* it is clearly stated that only single linkage authority is implemented compare to multiple LA specified in *IEEE std 1609.2.1*.

+## Conclusion

+Both IEEE 1609.2 and YD/T 3957 are comprehensive standards aiming to provide a secure V2X communication environment, but they differ in several aspects:

+1. **SPDU Data Structures**: YD/T 3957 offers more flexibility in cryptographic algorithms, supporting not only those commonly used in Western standards but also Chinese cryptographic algorithms like SM3 and SM4.

+2. **PKI architecture**: YD/T 3957 introduces more diversified architectures for obtaining enrollment certificates.
+This could offer more flexible deployment options, but might also complicate matters when trying to achieve interoperability between systems based on different standards.

+3. **Pseudonym Certificates**: While IEEE places pseudonym certificates under the broader category of authorization certificates issued by the ACA, YD/T 3957 provides multiple methods for their issuance, complicating the role of pseudonym certificates in the PKI architecture.

+4. **Linkage Authority**: IEEE has a well-defined concept of a Linkage Authority to manage the privacy aspects of pseudonym certificates.
+It is unclear how YD/T 3957 addresses this.

+5. **Extension Fields**: YD/T 3957 introduces several new optional fields in the SPDU structure, which might be useful for specific applications but can also introduce compatibility issues.

+In summary, while both standards aim to achieve similar goals of secure and efficient V2X communications, the differences in cryptographic options, PKI architecture, and the treatment of pseudonym certificates make direct interoperability a challenge.
+Future work might focus on how these two standards can be harmonized, or how systems based on these two standards can interoperate effectively.